dayoesq/asp-net-market-api/README.md

 The API provides various endpoints for managing e-commerce data.
 Here are some of the core endpoints:

 - `/api/v1/products`: CRUD operations for products.
-- `/api/v1/orders`: Create and manage orders.
-- `/api/v1/customers`: Manage customer profiles.
+- `/api/v1/discounts`: CRUD opertations for discounts.
+- `/api/v1/categories`: CRUD opertations for discounts.
+- `/api/v1/users`: CRUD opertations for users.
 - `/api/v1/auth`: User authentication and registration.

-For a complete list of endpoints and their documentation, refer to the API documentation or explore the codebase.
+For a complete list of endpoints and their documentation, explore the codebase.

 ### Sample Requests